-The things that you do to avoid lock contention also help to reduce deadlocks (see Avoiding Blocks (page 35)).
+The things that you do to avoid lock contention also help to reduce deadlocks (see Avoiding Blocks (page 34)).
 Beyond that, you can also do the following in order to avoid deadlocks:

-- Make sure all threads access data in the same order as all other threads.
-So long as threads lock database pages in the same basic order, there is no possibility of a deadlock (threads can still block, however). - Be aware that if you are using secondary databases (indices), it is not possible to obtain locks in a consistent order because you cannot predict the order in which locks are obtained in secondary databases.
-If you are writing a concurrent application and you are using secondary databases, you must be prepared to handle deadlocks. - Declare a read/modify/write lock for those situations where you are reading a record in preparation of modifying and then writing the record.
+- Never have more than one active transaction at a time in a thread.
+A common cause of this is for a thread to be using auto-commit for one operation while an explicit transaction is in use in that thread at the same time. - Make sure all threads access data in the same order as all other threads.
+So long as threads lock database pages in the same basic order, there is no possibility of a deadlock (threads can still block, however).

+Be aware that if you are using secondary databases (indexes), it is not possible to obtain locks in a consistent order because you cannot predict the order in which locks are obtained in secondary databases.
+If you are writing a concurrent application and you are using secondary databases, you must be prepared to handle deadlocks.

+Declare a read/modify/write lock for those situations where you are reading a record in preparation of modifying and then writing the record.
 Doing this causes BDB XML to give your read operation a write lock.
 This means that no other thread of control can share a read lock (which might cause contention), but it also means that the writer thread will not have to wait to obtain a write lock when it is ready to write the modified data back to the database.

-For information on declaring read/modify/write locks, see Read/Modify/Write (page 51).
+For information on declaring read/modify/write locks, see Read/Modify/Write (page 49).